 Some of these buildings previously occupied as officers' quarters have been let at trifling rents while at the same time others are reserved and stay empty.
 The barracks now appertain to the Ordnance Department.
 Besides the barrack masters there are the commanding officer of engineers, the commanding officer of artillery and the ordnance store keeper, with their subalterns in the Engineer Department to whom the repairs and alterations are confided, who having no interest in barrack accommodation themselve exert their utmost energies, not so much for the benefit of the service, but to showing their power in acting up to the letter of these instructions.
 It adds little to our satisfaction to find officers of corresponding rank in the Ordnance and Commissariat Departments occupying splendid quarters and such of them as cannot be provided to their satisfaction are allowed lodging money at a rate which enables them to pocket one half of it by providing themselves.
 The merging of the Barrack Department in that of the Ordnance Department must long remain a subject of regret to foreign garrisons.

-25 Aug 1827 Bachelor The Honorable Capt Montagu Stopford Royal Navy, fifth son of the Rt Hon the Earl of Courtown married spinster Cordelia Winifreda Whitmore, daughter of Colonel George Whitmore Royal Engineers.
+25 Aug Marriage of Bachelor The Honorable Capt Montagu Stopford Royal Navy, fifth son of the Rt Hon the Earl of Courtown and spinster Cordelia Winifreda Whitmore, daughter of Colonel George Whitmore Royal Engineers.

-1 Oct Widower Maj Robert Terry Town Adjutant at Malta, son of Thomas Terry Esq of Dummer House Hants married spinster Amelia Marianna Hurter, daughter of John Christopher Hurter, a merchant of Malta.
+1 Oct Marriage of Widower Maj Robert Terry Town Adjutant at Malta, son of Thomas Terry Esq of Dummer House Hants and spinster Amelia Marianna Hurter, daughter of John Christopher Hurter, a merchant of Malta.